-The present general sales conditions apply to any sale or delivery of goods by iQunet bvba, Broekstraat 82, B-9220 Hamme, company number 0633 734 355 (hereinafter “iQunet”), to the exclusion of any general or specific conditions communicated at any time by the buyer (hereinafter the “Buyer”).
+The present general sales conditions apply to any sale or delivery of goods by iQunet bvba, Broekstraat 82, B-9220 Hamme, company number 0633 734 355 (hereinafter “iQunet”), to the exclusion of any general or specific conditions communicated at any time by the Buyer (hereinafter the “Buyer”).
 Any agreed derogation to these general sales conditions will only apply to the specific sale for which such derogation has been granted.
 By making any order, the Buyer acknowledges the present general sales conditions and irrevocably agrees to be bound by them.

 3.2.
 The delivery times indicated are non-binding on iQunet , and are only given as an estimate. iQunet is entitled to perform partial deliveries.

 3.3.
-No delay in delivery may lead to the cancellation of the sale or payment of damages to the Buyer.
+Delay in delivery may not lead to the cancellation of the sale or payment of damages to the Buyer.
 Accordingly, the Buyer is not relieved of any obligation to accept or pay for goods because of a delay in delivery.
 In case of non-delivery of goods, advances that may have been paid by the Buyer will be reimbursed by iQunet, without any additional interests or other compensation.

 4.1.
 The goods supplied by iQunet remain its exclusive property until payment of the price in full by the Buyer.
 In case of non-payment upon the due date by the Buyer – and without prejudice to iQunet’s rights under clause 8.6 – iQunet will automatically be entitled to claim the goods back, ipso jure and at the Buyer’s expense.